Alexandermafi/git_for_dummies/README.md

 # 2. Unix Commands (a selection)

-These are all the UNIX commands that work in the command line (e.g. Terminal).
+Basic Unix commands for file and folder manipulation that work in the command line (e.g. Terminal).
 More details here: https://www.oliverelliott.org/article/computing/tut_unix/#100UsefulUnixCommands

 It's necessary to learn a few basic operating system concepts like how to operate on files, directories, and file systems with the command line.
+Since using Git with the command line, relies on the foundation knowledge of using unix commands to manipulate files and folders.

 | Command | Function |
 | ------ | ------ |